 Note: It is interesting that the tortoise is called "Toby" by the narrator.
 I don't know if this is journalistic license or whether, in fact, after the "CORA" circuit was cut out, the tortoise was actually called "Toby" thereafter.

 This segment is from the movie "Future Shock".
-It used to exist as a clip on its own right, but has been removed because of some violation or another.
-However, it is about 7:34 minutes in on the larger clip. see http://www.youtube.com/watch?v=g-uHD2YeVhA .
-The unit next to the tortoise is not CORA, but another unidentified model, maybe just a prop for obstacle avoidance.
+It is 17:27 minutes in.
+The unit next to the tortoise is not CORA, but another unidentified model, used as a prop for obstacle avoidance.

 TRANSCRIPT: [Orson Wells – Narrator]

-Step by step, the body parts grow disposible like products we use and discard.
-This quaint English village, a remanant of permanence in a future-shocked world is the home of neurophysiologist Grey Walter .
+Step by step, the body parts grow disposable-like products we use and discard.
+This quaint English village, a remnant of permanence in a future-shocked world is the home of neurophysiologist Grey Walter .
 He's one of the many scientists leading us towards the ultimate replacement – Artificial Intelligence.
 Twenty-five years ago he pioneered the development of behaviour machines.